aiforged/docs/docs/custom-service-code/custom-code-utility-duplicate-document-check.md

 * FieldDocIdDefId → Your DocumentId field definition ID
 * GroupId → Your group for verification user assignment

-{% hint style="info" %}
+!!! info
     For stability, consider reading these IDs from service settings (Parameter Definitions with Category=Setting) or use Constants instead of hard-coding.
-{% endhint %}

 ***